+one at the perihelion distance, one at the aphelion distance (put small dots/marks on the tape so you can easily see them).
 1) Do you think this change in distance is big enough to cause the seasons?
 Explain your logic.
-(3pts)

-2) Take the ratio of the aphelion to perihelion distances: \\\\\.
-(1pt)
+(3pts) 2) Take the ratio of the aphelion to perihelion distances: (1pt) Given that we know objects appear bigger when we are closer to them, let's take a look at the two pictures of the Sun you were given as part of the materials for this lab.
+One image

 Given that we know objects appear bigger when we are closer to them, let's take a look at the two pictures of the Sun you were given as part of the materials for this lab.
-One image was taken on January $23^{rd}$ , 1992, and one was taken on the $21^{st}$ of July 1992 (as the "date stamps" on the images show).
+One image was taken on January 23rd, 1992, and one was taken on the 21st of July 1992 (as the "date stamps" on the images show).
 Using a ruler, carefully measure the diameter of the Sun in each image:

-Sun diameter in January image = \\\\\ mm.
+Sun diameter in January image = mm.

-Sun diameter in July image = \\\\\ mm.
+Sun diameter in July image = mm.

-3) Take the ratio of bigger diameter / smaller diameter, this = (1pt)
+3) Take the ratio of bigger diameter / smaller diameter, this = .
+(1pt)